 When conducting an R&D tax credit study, one of the first things any consulting firm will do is determine whether their client’s work meets the 4-part test requirements laid out in IRC Section 41.
 When it comes to software development, this test is extremely important, as it helps companies rapidly assess which aspects of their product development will qualify.

-Although the IRS is very particular as to what is defined as qualified research activities (QRAs), software development is inherently one of the most common industries to qualify for the R&D tax credit.
+Although the IRS is very particular about what is defined as qualified research activities (QRAs), software development is one of the most common industries to qualify for the R&D tax credit.
 This is why the four-part test analysis is so effective (and necessary) to perform at the beginning of the qualification process.
 The four requirements are summarized below.

 Part 1: Permitted Purpose